1 - 12 oz / 375 g pkg thick cut bacon, coarsely chopped

 - Stir in coffee, maple syrup, vinegar, brown sugar, ginger and cayenne pepper.
 Bring mixture to a boil, stirring and scraping up brown bits from bottom of skillet.

 - Return bacon to skillet.
-Add whiskey or apple juice; stir to combine.
+Add whisky or apple juice; stir to combine.
 Reduce heat and let mixture simmer, stirring occasionally until liquid has thickened, 30-45 minutes.

 - Transfer mixture to small food processor.
 Add lemon or orange zest.
 Pulse mixture about 5 times; do not over-blend.